SnappyJumper/BookWyrm/TESTING.md

 * Once logged in the User has access to create, edit and delete their own reviews and author bios.

-### 15. As a User I wouls like to be given the opportunity to register to the site , so that I can begin creating my own content and interact with the site more.
+### 15. As a User, I would like to be given the opportunity to register to the site, so that I can begin creating my own content and interact with the site more.

 * An unregistered User can see an option within the navigation bar which allows them to access the sign up page.